vskrch/AIOStreams/README.md

 <p align="center">
   <img src="https://github.com/user-attachments/assets/eb47063c-7519-4619-804f-ad84a34d6591" alt="Addon Configuration" width="750"/>
 </p>

+### 🧩 Built-in Addons
+Think of "built-in addons" as independent addons bundled exclusively with AIOStreams.
+When you host AIOStreams, you're also hosting these addons, ready to be added to your configuration just like any other community addon (e.g., Comet, Torrentio).

+AIOStreams includes over 10 built-in addons that search various sources and deliver results that can usually be streamed through your debrid service.

+> [!NOTE]
+> At this time, these addons require a debrid service and do not yet support P2P streaming.
+All built-in addons come with anime support and support Kitsu/MAL catalogs.

+The suite of built-in addons includes:
+- **Stremio GDrive**: Connect your Google Drive to Stremio.
+- **TorBox Search**: An alternative to the official TorBox addon with more customisability and support for more debrid services.
+- **Knaben**: Scrapes Knaben, an indexer proxy for several popular torrent sites including The Pirate Bay, 1337x, and Nyaa.si.
+- **Zilean**: Scrapes an instance of Zilean - A DMM hashlist scraper.
+- **AnimeTosho**: Searches AnimeTosho, which mirrors most anime from Nyaa.si and TokyoTosho.
+- **Torrent Galaxy**: Searches Torrent Galaxy for results.
+- **Bitmagnet**: Scrape your self-hosted Bitmagnet instance - a BitTorrent indexer and DHT crawler.
+Set `BUILTIN_BITMAGNET_URL` for the addon to appear.
+- **Jackett**: Connect and scrape your Jackett instance by providing its URL and API key.
+- **Prowlarr**: Connect and scrape your Prowlarr instance by providing its URL and API key.
+- **NZBHydra**: Stream results from your Usenet indexers with TorBox by connecting your NZBHydra instance.
+- **Newznab**: Directly configure and scrape your Usenet indexers for results with TorBox using a Newznab API.
+- **Torznab**: Configure any Torznab API to scrape torrent results, allowing individual indexers from Jackett to be added separately.

 ### 🔬 Advanced Filtering & Sorting Engine
 Because all addons are routed through AIOStreams, you only have to **configure your filters and sorting rules once**.
 This powerful, centralized engine offers far more options and flexibility than any individual addon.